devilry/devilry-deploy/chef/our_cookbooks/devilryprodenv/README.md

 - The ``devilryrunner`` user and group with ``/home/devilryrunner/`` as home directory.
-- Checks out the git repo.
+- Checks out the devilry-deploy git.
-- Create a virtualenv and initialize the devilry platform using buildout in ``prodenv_#{node.devilryprodenv.prodenvname}`` (see attributes).
+- Create a virtualenv and initialize the devilry platform using the buildout in ``prodenv_#{node.devilryprodenv.prodenvname}`` (see attributes).

 Requirements